Why are the Golden Globes being boycotted?

 The Golden Globes’s parent organisation, the Hollywood Foreign Press Association (HFPA), has been embroiled in controversy since February last year, when a Los Angeles Times exposé accused it of a lack of diversity in its voting membership – at the time, it did not have a single Black member – as well as “ethical lapses” in its business conduct.

-It was accused of a “culture of corruption”, where companies were allegedly able to buy nominations or wins.
+It was accused of a “culture of corruption”, where companies were allegedly able to buy nominations or wins.x

 In the wake of the exposé, more than 100 public relations firms announced they would no longer work with the Globes, and stars such as Tom Cruise and Scarlett Johansson condemned the HFPA.
 Cruise handed back his three trophies and Johannsson urged a boycott and recalled facing “sexist questions and remarks by certain HFPA members that bordered on sexual harassment”.